 Life Alert’s three devices are referred to as three levels of protection: In the Home, In the Bath, or On the Go.
-One cannot use the In the Bath without In the Home, or On the Go without the other two devices.
+The three tiers may also be thought of as packages; for instance, one cannot sign up for monitoring with the In the Bath device without In the Home, or On the Go without the other two devices.

 The pricing is tiered:

-There is a 3-year contract that can only be broken for qualifying circumstances, such as moving into a nursing home.
+Life Alert requires users to sign a 3-year service contract.
+The contract may only be broken for “qualifying circumstances”, such as moving into a nursing home.
 If a customer chooses to end their contract without a qualifying reason, they may be responsible for paying for the remaining months of the contract.

 |In the Home||In the Bathroom||On the Go|

 |Type of Device||In-home||In-home||Mobile|

 |Fall Detection||Not available||Not available||Not available|